-Lastly, each organization has unique deployment requirements as defined by their underlying cloud and data strategies, country-specific regulation, and security requirements.
-An A.I application might need to use data stored in a private cloud, leverage microservices from a third-party, or publish insights to another public cloud.
-An A.I platform should offer deployment flexibility and support multi-cloud, hybrid-cloud, private-cloud, and edge deployments to address varying requirements across the enterprise.
+Lastly, each organization has unique deployment requirements defined by its underlying cloud and data strategies, country-specific regulation, and security requirements.
+For example, an AI application might need to use data stored in a private cloud, leverage microservices from a third party, or publish insights to another public cloud.
+An AI platform should offer deployment flexibility and support multi-cloud, hybrid-cloud, private-cloud, and edge deployments to address varying requirements across the enterprise.

 What is visual intelligence ?

 Alteia is the Visual Intelligence Platform for Enterprise.
-Alteia offers a comprehensive software platform that enables enterprise customers to leverage visual data in order to make better decisions.
-With Alteia, data scientists, business analysts and operation teams can all work together around a central repository of all their visual data, where they rapidly build predictive models and tailored high-value business applications.
+Alteia offers a comprehensive software platform that enables enterprise customers to leverage visual data to make better decisions.
+With Alteia, data scientists, business analysts, and operation teams can work together around a central repository of all their visual data, where they rapidly build predictive models and tailored high-value business applications.

 Optimizing Production in Open-Pit Mines: Digital Models and Simulations Using Vision AI as a Data Source